idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 **Known limitations:**

-- Déjà Vu Comments are not mapped to CafeTran Notes.
+- Déjà Vu Comments are not mapped to CafeTran's Notes.
 - Déjà Vu segment statuses are not differentiated in CafeTran and CafeTran does not change their status back in Déjà Vu, even after the Finalize button is clicked (see below).
 You will need to change the segment status to Translated in Déjà Vu.

 **Segment status:**